Travel Salesman Problem Algorithm

 The Objectives of TSP is to find a minimal distance tour.
 To explore all such tours requires an exponential amount of time.
-As long as n is small, this approach works but it breaks down quickly as a number of cities grow.
-If there are N-cities then the number of different path among them is 1,2, …, (N-1) or (N-1)!
+As long as n is small, this approach works but it breaks down quickly as several cities grow.
+If there are N-cities then the number of different paths among them is 1,2, …, (N-1) or (N-1)!

 The time to examine a single path is proportional to N. So, the total time required to perform this search is proportional to N!, it requires O(N!) transverse through the graph, an exponential number.